 Speaking of perfume, have you ever noticed that when you try on your friend’s perfume it will smell completely different on you?
 That’s because our body chemistries are different - the oils on our skin, acid balance and perspiration make-up - so we have varying reactions to perfumes, lotions and, you guessed it, metals.
 Our sweat is part of our body chemistry and can make your jewelry tarnish faster.
 Perspiration and skin oils will also leave behind a residue that will make your jewelry dingy and dirty - and if not cleaned can eventually affect the finish.

 Planning a pool party or lounging in the hot tub?
-Don’t invite your jewelry.
+Another important summer jewelry care tip: don’t invite your jewelry to the pool party.
 Chemicals used to keep the water clean, like chlorine, react strongly to the metal and can cause jewelry to tarnish faster or even strip the finish.